awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + *Disabled* means that even though the distribution might be deployed and ready to use, users can't use it\.
 Whenever a distribution is disabled, CloudFront doesn't accept any end\-user requests that use the domain name associated with that distribution\.
 Until you switch the distribution from disabled to enabled \(by updating the distribution's configuration\), no one can use it\.

 You can toggle a distribution between disabled and enabled as often as you want\.
 Follow the process for updating a distribution's configuration\.
-For more information, see [Listing, Viewing, and Updating CloudFront Distributions](HowToUpdateDistribution.md)\.
+For more information, see [Viewing and Updating CloudFront Distributions](HowToUpdateDistribution.md)\.

 ## Custom Error Pages and Error Caching<a name="DownloadDistValuesErrorPages"></a>